+Many women find that they experience frequent headaches during pregnancy.
+These headaches can have various causes and can range from mild to severe.
+Headaches are most commonly experienced in the first trimester, although some women find that they return in the third trimester.
 Headaches in pregnancy can be very uncomfortable for expectant mothers.
 However, most types of headaches in pregnancy do not cause any harm or distress to the baby.
 There are certain circumstances where headaches are a cause for concern, and it's important to know when to seek help.

+Pregnancy headaches are often caused by the rapid hormonal changes experienced by women during the first trimester.
+During pregnancy, the volume of blood present in the body rapidly increases to help support a growing pregnancy.
+This also makes headaches more likely.
 As the baby grows and becomes heavier, this can affect the woman's posture.
 Poor posture is a known cause of headaches whether the person is pregnant or not.
 Some women also find that pregnancy can be stressful as they adjust to changes in lifestyle and worries about impending motherhood.
 Stress can cause pregnancy-related headaches to develop or become worse.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.